ajdiaz/dtools/doc/dt.1.rst

     By default **dt** uses the ``known_hosts`` files provided by ssh(1), but you can specify another file in the same format using this option.

+-t <theme>
+    Use specified theme as output theme for **dt**.
+By default use OMNI compatible theme, separated by two colons.
+Read the `THEMES`_ section below for more information.

 -T <number>
     Dispatch the command in the specified number of threads (really use fork(2)).